 Admissions & Financial Information

-Now accepting applications for fall 2021!
+Now accepting applications for spring and fall 2022!

 For Accepted Students

 Submit the $250 enrollment deposit or deposit waiver & learn about the next steps to officially becoming an Osprey!